 - Create residences offer for students, researchers and teachers.

-- Modification of the Patronage Law with the increase of the deduction for donation up to 50% that could reach 66%.
+- Modification of the Patronage Law with the increase of the deduction for a donation of up to 50% that could reach 66%.

 - Grant full legal certainty to Economic Interest Groups for the financing of R&D activities with private resources.